Silver Lake (Wyoming County, New York)

-Silver Lake is a lake located by Perry, New York.
+Silver Lake is located near Perry, New York.

-Silver Lake is one of several smaller lakes in the region (e.g. Waneta, and Lamoka lakes).
-Silver Lake is west of Conesus Lake, and would seem to qualify as a Finger Lake because it is in the Great Lakes watershed.
+Silver Lake is the westernmost Finger Lake in New York State.
+Like Conesus, Hemlock, and Honeoye Lakes, Silver Lake is in the Genesee River Watershed, which ultimately drains into Lake Ontario.
+Other lakes in the region, but with geologic and hydrologic differences, include Waneta and Lamoka lakes.

 Fish species present in the lake are black bullhead, northern pike, largemouth bass, bluegill, pumpkinseed sunfish, yellow perch, black crappie, rock bass, and walleye.
 There is state owned public access with hard surface ramp on the southwest shore at Silver Lake State Park.